aeternity/aesophia/docs/sophia.md

   state.
 When creating a new contract the `init` entrypoint is executed and the state is initialized to its return value.

-The language offers some primive functions to interact with the blockchain and contracts.
+The language offers some primitive functions to interact with the blockchain and contracts.
 Please refer to the [Chain](sophia_stdlib.md#Chain), [Contract](sophia_stdlib.md#Contract)
 and the [Call](sophia_stdlib.md#Call) namespaces in the documentation.